dankimio/repetition/README.md

 # Repetition

-Spaced repetition module which can be used as a mixin in Ruby apps.
+Spaced repetition algorithm for scheduling flashcard repetitions.
 SuperMemo 2 is used as a repetition algorithm.

 ## Installation